 \section{Runtime Navigation and Trajectory Computation}

 At runtime, our goal is to perform behaviorally-guided navigation using the RL policy trained offline.
-The traffic simulator provided by the Open AI Gym environment is modified to account for driver behaviors, in similar fashion as in the offline training phase (explained in Section 4).
-At each time-step, we record the state of the environment, which consists of the positions and velocities of all the vehicles in that frame, as described in Section~\ref{subsec: Training A Behavior-Rich Policy}.
-We form the traffic-graph using the proximity relationships between ego vehicle and the traffic agents.
-Given this graph-based representation of the current state, we predict the optimum action for the next time-step using the trained behavior-guided policy, computed from the offline training phase.
+The traffic simulator provided by the OpenAI gym environment is modified to account for driver behaviors in a fashion similar to the offline training phase (explained in Section~\ref{sec: Offline_Training}).
+At each time step, we record the state of the environment, which consists of the positions and velocities of all vehicles in that frame, as described in Section~\ref{subsec: Training A Behavior-Rich Policy}.
+We store the state in a feature matrix that is passed to the trained behavior-guided policy, computed from the offline training phase.
+The policy is then used to predict the optimal ego-control for the next time step, which is passed to the simulator control system and executed to generate the final trajectory.
 We present an overview in Figure~\ref{fig: runtime_figure}.

-The motion models and controllers used by the simulator compute the final local trajectory, guided by the high-level action predicted by the trained policy.
+The motion models and controllers used by the simulator compute the final local trajectory, guided by the high-level control predicted by the trained policy.
 The linear acceleration model is based on the Intelligent Driver Model (IDM)~\cite{treiber2000congested} and is computed via the following kinematic equation,

-Here, the linear acceleration, $\dot v_{\alpha}$, is a function of the velocity $v_{\alpha}$, the net distance gap $s_{\alpha}$ and the velocity difference $\Delta v_{\alpha}$ between the ego-vehicle and the vehicle in front.
+Here, the linear acceleration, $\dot v_{\alpha}$, is a function of the velocity $v_{\alpha}$, the net distance gap $s_{\alpha}$, and the velocity difference $\Delta v_{\alpha}$ between the ego-vehicle and the vehicle in front.
 The deceleration term depends on the ratio of the desired minimum gap ($s^*(v_\alpha,\Delta v_\alpha)$) and the actual gap ($s_{\alpha}$), where $s^* (v_\alpha,\Delta v_\alpha)= s_0 + vT + \frac{v\Delta v}{2\sqrt{ab}}$. $s_0$ is the minimum distance in congested traffic, $vT$ is the distance while following the leading vehicle at a constant safety time gap $T$, and $a,b$ correspond to the comfortable maximum acceleration and comfortable maximum deceleration, respectively.